 The proposed bill would amend current statutes regarding the reporting requirements for the Arizona Department of Revenue (ADOR) related to capital gains tax on nonresident real estate sales.
-Under the new provisions, ADOR would be required to report annually, by June 30, on the estimated amount of capital gains tax paid by nonresidents for the previous tax year, based on IRS data.
-Additionally, the bill mandates ADOR to collaborate with stakeholders to develop recommendations aimed at ensuring taxpayer compliance and identifying best practices for tax enforcement and collection from nonresidents.
-These recommendations would be included in the annual report due by June 30, 2027.
+Specifically, it would require ADOR to report annually, by June 30, on the estimated amount of capital gains tax paid by nonresidents for the previous tax year, based on IRS data.
+This replaces the previous requirement for a one-time report due by June 30, 2020, and adds the President of the Senate and the Speaker of the House of Representatives as recipients of this report.
+Additionally, the bill mandates ADOR to collaborate with stakeholders to develop recommendations for ensuring taxpayer compliance and identifying best practices for tax enforcement, which must be included in the annual report.

 Senate Engrossed Version: 43-312